ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 This procedure recovers grid-by-day-level nonlinearities in the energy-temperature (and energy-precipitation) relationship, because energy consumption is additive across time and space.

-The IEA dataset documentation describes that some energy load observations are reported on non-gregorian calendars and for non-standard geographic regions.
+The IEA dataset documentation describes that some energy consumption observations are reported on non-standard year definitions and for non-standard geographic regions.
-We account for these two types of energy load data features by constructing country x year climate data variables which align with the geographic and temporal definitions baked into each energy load observation.
+We account for these two types of energy consumption data features by constructing country x year climate data variables which align with the geographic and temporal definitions baked into each energy consumption observation.
 For example:
 * We construct yearly Australian climate data with the following definition of year: July t to June t + 1.
 * We use a shapefile for Italy which includes San Marino and the Holy See.
 Please reference this [readme](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/README.md)